Softwire/strawberry-fair/frontend/src/pages/about/frequently-asked-questions.md

 ## Is there a theme?

 Yes!
-This year the theme is “LOVE THE PLANET”.
+This year the theme is “REVOLUTION”.

 ## What is/isn't allowed on site?